MikaelRoev/artifact_assembly/README.md

 # Past Perfect Beta

-This program is intended for archeologists and restorators to use to piece together a complete picture of fragments found in archeological sites without physically handling the fragile fragments themselves
+This program is designed for archaeologists and restorers to digitally reconstruct complete artifacts from fragments found at excavation sites, without the need to physically handle the fragile pieces.

-This is an early version of part of my planned Master Thesis for the spring semester of 2023 in the master's program Applied Computer Science at NTNU Gjøvik.
-This program serves as my contribution to the course IMT4894 Advanced Project Work.
+This software serves as part of my Master Thesis for the spring semester of 2023 in the Applied Computer Science program at NTNU Gjøvik, as well as a contribution to the IMT4894 Advanced Project Work course.

 ## Author